• People Pleasing, Masking, and Codependency: A Structure Late Diagnosis Reveals

 About Dr. Regina McMenomy, PhD

 Regina is a neurodivergent coach and educator who helps late-diagnosed adults unmask, heal from burnout, and build lives aligned with how their brains work.
-She founded Divergent Paths Consulting to provide the type of coaching and support to late-diagnosed nerdy neurodivergent folks in educational leadership and tech fields that she needed when she got her late diagnosis.
+She founded Divergent Paths Consulting to provide the type of coaching and support that late-diagnosed nerdy neurodivergent folks need after they receive their late diagnoses.

 続きを読む 一部表示